 The Problem with the Law Society’s CEO Contract

-A former Law Society bencher who spoke to us under the condition of anonymity noted, “The secrecy surrounding this decision is deeply troubling.
+One former Law Society bencher put it bluntly: “The secrecy surrounding this decision is deeply troubling.
 Benchers were kept in the dark, and that’s unacceptable.”

-In November 2024, CanLII filed a lawsuit against the AI legal research company Caseway, alleging unauthorized data scraping.
-The lawsuit, covered by multiple media outlets, is widely seen by experts as an attempt to protect CanLII’s monopoly over Canadian legal data rather than a genuine copyright issue.
+In November 2024, CanLII filed a lawsuit against Caseway, an AI legal research company.
+It alleged unauthorized data scraping.
+Media covered the case widely, but many experts saw something else: an effort to protect CanLII’s control over legal data, and is not a genuine copyright claim.

-Alistair Vigier, CEO of Caseway, fought back in the media against the lawsuit, telling us, “This is about control.
-CanLII is happy to partner with private AI companies run by former insiders while suing any real competition that might disrupt their monopoly.”
+Alistair Vigier, CEO of Caseway, pushed back.
+“This is about control.
+CanLII is happy to work with private AI companies run by former insiders while suing real competition that threatens their monopoly.”

 The “Lawfia”: A System Designed to Protect Insiders

-The tight connections between the Law Societies, CanLII, and select CanLII-affiliated AI companies reveal a troubling pattern.
-Financial self-interest is disguised as public service.
-Those who control legal information control access to justice.
-It raises serious ethical concerns if that control benefits insiders instead of the broader legal community.
+The close ties between the Law Societies, CanLII, and a handful of affiliated AI companies reveal a troubling pattern.
+Financial self-interest is often masked as public service.
+Yet those who control legal information also control access to justice.
+When that control serves insiders rather than the broader legal community, it raises serious ethical concerns.

-Legal AI consultant Colin Lachance, a former CanLII CEO, admitted that obtaining bulk legal data in Canada is complicated.
-“There is no other way for anybody to get bulk case law unless they have a relationship with the courts to receive it,” he said in a LinkedIn post about the lawsuit.
+Legal AI consultant Colin Lachance, who is a former CanLII CEO, has acknowledged the difficulty of obtaining bulk legal data in Canada.
+“There is no other way for anybody to get bulk case law unless they have a relationship with the courts to receive it,” he wrote in a LinkedIn post discussing the lawsuit.

-Legal data is widely accessible in the U.S., fueling a thriving legal tech sector.
-Access in Canada remains restricted to those who can afford it, likely a direct result of how the Law Society and CanLII choose to operate.
+By contrast, legal data in the U.S.A. is broadly available, fueling a competitive and innovative legal tech sector.
+In Canada, access remains limited to those who can afford it—likely a direct result of the choices made by the Law Society and CanLII.

 Ontario Law Society CEO – The Need for Reform

-The investigation into Diana Miles’s compensation should be just the beginning.
-The legal community must demand greater accountability for executive salaries and all aspects of the Law Society’s operations.
-If the Law Society secretly approves salary hikes, what else is happening behind closed doors?
+The investigation into Diana Miles’s compensation should be only the beginning.
+The legal community must push for full accountability.
+Not just for executive pay, but across every level of the Law Society’s operations.
+If major salary increases can be approved behind closed doors, what else might be hidden?

-Fairness, justice, and transparency are core principles of the legal profession.
-The Law Society operates under a different set of rules that benefit a small group of insiders at the expense of lawyers and the public.
+Fairness, justice, and transparency are meant to be the cornerstones of the legal profession.
+The Law Society appears to operate by a different set of rules, ones that benefit a select few while sidelining lawyers and the public.

-It’s time to dismantle the “Lawfia” and push for real change.
-Independent audits of CanLII and the Law Society’s finances are essential.
-Legal data partnerships must be transparent, and the legal information ecosystem should be open and fair.
+It’s time to dismantle the “Lawfia” and demand real reform.
+Independent audits of both CanLII and the Law Society’s finances are essential.
+In addition, legal data partnerships must be subject to public oversight, and access to legal information must become open and equitable.

-If the Ontario Law Society CEO wants to serve the public, transparency must replace secrecy.
-The future of legal innovation—and access to justice in Canada—depends on it.
+If the Ontario Law Society’s leadership truly wants to serve the public, secrecy must give way to transparency.
+The future of legal innovation, and access to justice in Canada.

 Author: James Caldwell, investigative reporter, Ottawa.